-The government announced in April that the deal had been inked in a bid to boost the health service’s cyber defences following the WannaCry cyber security attack last May.
+When the deal was announced, the government said it would boost the health service’s cyber defences following the WannaCry cyber security attack last May.

 The virus spread through thousands of organisations around the world, and hit the health service particularly hard.
 The NHS was acutely vulnerable because many of its computers were running unpatched versions of Windows.
 In some cases, hospitals were running XP systems that were no longer supported and could not be patched.

 “We have been building the capability of NHS systems over a number of years, but there is always more to do to future-proof our NHS against this threat,” said the then health secretary Jeremy Hunt.
 “This new technology will ensure the NHS can use the latest and most resilient software available – something the public rightly expect.”

 The deal came in addition to a £150m pot for boosting the NHS’s cyber resilience in the wake of the WannaCry attack.
 As part of that fund, the government pledged to set up a new cyber security centre, valued at up to £30m, that will be staffed by white hat hackers from IBM.

 Professor Alan Woodward, a cyber security expert at the University of Surrey, suggested that while the size of the deal is very large, it may represent good value given that the NHS’s computing stock is one of the largest in the world.
 “It’s not unusual for a bank to spend £70m,” he said.